 /our ministry/the cross

-with the daily or weekly as part of the filenames.
+as part of the filenames.

 /our ministry/2013/the cross daily/07July